 - Military service (see military leave)

-- Academic reasons (sequenced courses not offered for upcoming term, reconsidering major, academic struggles or lack of direction, studying abroad, etc.)
+- Academic reasons (sequenced courses are not offered for the upcoming term, reconsidering major, academic struggles, etc.)

 - Career opportunities

 You are not eligible for a leave of absence if any of the following are true:

 - It is your first term at the University.*

 - You do not intend to return to the University (see withdraw).

 - You are admitted or plan to enroll in a degree program at another institution.

 - You intend to take courses at another institution while away from the University.

 - You are participating in the Study Abroad or National Student Exchange program (check with your advisor).

 *If this is your first term of enrollment at the University, you may not take a leave of absence.
 If extenuating circumstances arise and you need to change your term of admission, contact the Office of Admissions.